kyma-project/busola/README.md

 ## Installation

-To install dependencies for the root and all UI projects, and prepare symlinks for local libraries within this repository, run the following command:
+To install dependencies for the root and all UI projects, and to prepare symlinks for local libraries within this repository, run the following command:

 ```bash
 npm run bootstrap:ci